"Test yourself for chlamydia & gonorrhoea with one of our safe and confidential kits."

 - Private and convenient

-Gonorrhoea and chlamydia are incredibly common STIs in the UK and both are usually easily treated.
+Gonorrhoea and Chlamydia are very common STIs in the UK.

 Infections tested for

 Who is this test for

 If you have symptoms, we recommend attending your local sexual health clinic.

 If you are a man who has sex with men, our Chlamydia and Gonorrhoea test for MSM may be more suitable.

 If you have symptoms, you should NOT use this service.
 You require a face to face assessment at your local sexual health clinic or GP.